Ten Helpful Steps to Protect Your Design Copyright

-Before you introduce your concept or talk to any prospective clients, ensure that you get paid for the effort that you have already put into the product that you are pitching to, or negotiating with, the client.
-It is better to think about the issues now so that you are not “ripped off” latter.
+Thinking about copyright issues before you introduce your concept or ideas to any prospective client, may help you avoid being ‘ripped off” at a later date.
+Below are 10 helpful steps that address the key issues that you might like to think about before it is too late.
+At Brand Protect, we want to ensure that you get paid for the effort that you have already put into the product that you are pitching to, or negotiating with, the client.

-A common concern when discussing projects and ideas is that the person you are talking to may take the concept and use the idea themselves – with no benefit to you.
-The best way of sharing ideas is to get the other side to sign a non- disclosure agreement or confidentiality letter before you tell them your ideas.
-Even if the other side do not like the idea of signing such an agreement, if they will not keep your secrets confidendential then there is no point in working with them in the first place.
-Most larger companies are happy to sign such documents – yours will not be the first they have seen!
+A common concern when discussing projects and ideas is that the person you are talking to may take the concept and use the idea themselves.
+If this happens, you are unlikely to benefit from your idea.
+The best way of sharing ideas is to get the other side to sign a non-disclosure agreement or confidentiality letter before you talk to them about your ideas.
+If the other side refuse to sign such an agreement, then there is a likelihood that they do not intend to treat your ideas confidentially.
+There is no point in working with such people.
+However, most large companies are happy to sign such documents; yours will not be the first they have seen!

-Remember that the non disclosure agreement should be presented and signed by the people to whom you intend to impart your confidential information before you start discussions and should include obligations not to use or pass on information that has a necessary quality of confidence, i.e. that which is not already part of the public domain or rightly and legitimately in the other parties possession.
+Remember that the non-disclosure agreement should be presented and signed by the people to whom you intend to impart your confidential information, before you start discussions.
+The agreement should include obligations not to use or pass on information that has a necessary quality of confidence, i.e. that which is not already part of the public domain or rightly and legitimately known by the other party.

 Step 2 – Meeting Checklist

-Before you get to the meeting have a checklist of the points that you need to cover.
-This checklist might include the main commercial points.
-For example the issues of payment (how, when, after how much time), timescale, territory and ownership of any rights that exist today and might be produced in the future.
-These are issues that are often overlooked in negotiating a deal and then left to lawyers.
-It is much cheaper for you to nail these points early so that everyone knows what is expected of them.
+Before you get to the meeting, ensure you have a checklist of the points that you need to cover.
+This checklist might include the main commercial points, for example, the issues of payment (how, when, after how much time), timescale, territory, and ownership of any rights that exist today and might be produced in the future.
+These are issues, particularly future IP rights, are often overlooked in the negotiation of a deal.
+As a result, it is likely that lawyers need to negotiate them, when revising agreements, and this adds to your legal costs.
+It is much cheaper for you to agree these points early in the discussion so that everyone knows what is expected of them.

 Step 3 – Heads of Agreement

-Once you have agreed the terms of the agreement in principal write them down and draw up heads of terms.
-We always advise that if you get the other side to sign the Head of Agreement that you mark the document Subject to Contract .
+Once you have agreed the terms of the agreement in principal, write them down and draw up heads of terms.
+At Brand Protect, we always advise that if you get the other side to sign the Head of Agreement, you mark the document Subject to Contract.

 Step 4 – Further Meetings